FionnT/Zendesk-Notifier/README.md

 # Zendesk Notifier

-This code is trash, but it does work.
+This code is spaghetti, but it does work.

 I might rewrite it in future.